Heavy Cream 101: Nutrition Facts and Health Effects

 • Due to the difference in fat content, heavy cream has a firmer and denser texture after whipping.

-These are the only real differences, and both creams are good options depending on the required characteristics.
+These are the only real differences, and both of these cream products can be good options depending on the required characteristics.

-Key Point: Heavy cream contains approximately 36% butterfat and it comes in a liquid state.
-It is easily whipped into a firm and dense cream.
+Key Point: Heavy cream contains approximately 36% butterfat by weight, and it comes in a liquid state.
+It is easy to whip into a firm and dense cream.

 Nutrition Facts